 Obviously, if they have a public tantrum in the grocery store, this may not be an option.
 If you can, try and remove them from the public place you’re in so you can better address your child’s feelings.

 5. Don’t give in to their tantrums

-While you’re navigating appropriate ways to handle your child’s tantrum, make sure you don’t give in to their demands.
+While navigating appropriate ways to handle your child’s tantrum, ensure you don’t give in to their demands.
 This is SO hard for parents.
 Even though it’s our instinct to make our children feel better, it’s not always what’s best for them.
 They need to understand that life doesn’t always give them what they want when they want.

 While remaining firm, you can still regulate your emotions and use a calm voice.
 Loving your child doesn’t mean always making them feel good; it means enforcing boundaries, so they will learn what’s right.
 An unloving thing would be to allow them to do whatever they want, whenever they want.
 This could ensure them a lifetime of letdowns, unhealthy relationships, and the inability to self-regulate.